 Taken as a whole, the Bayfront project and the City's financial commitment would be material to the General Fund of the City.
 Negotiations among the parties are ongoing and are subject to numerous legal and practical impediments and conditions, and there can be no assurance that any transaction will be entered into or performed, if entered into.
-Likewise, it is possible that any transaction may involve different terms from those outlined above, but, currently, the City does not anticipate approving an agreement with greater risk to obligations funded from the General Fund of the City than as described above.
+Likewise, it is possible that any transaction may involve different terms from those outlined above which may involve added costs to the City, but, currently, the City does not anticipate approving an agreement with greater risk to obligations funded from the General Fund of the City other than as described above.